 In order to control a virtual device in Reason (i.e. Synchronous) with PusheR and the Ableton Push universal USB hardware controller, the remote map of PusheR needs to have code written for that virtual device.

 There’s some devices RetouchControl didn’t include remote maps for (originally or still currently).
 I ended up creating some myself (i.e. Hydronexious) or I fixed / improved existing devices (i.e Thor).
-I originally shared these with the RetouchControl team with the intention of Continue reading Reason: Custom PusheR Remote Maps
+This page exists for those who want improvements and tweaks using their Push hardware with Reason.

 A while ago, I had bought two Behringer BCF2000 mixers with the intention of using them as a 16 channel mixer.
 I found they wouldn’t “cascade” like they do in other DAW’s, contacted both Behringer and Propellerhead and they both said it couldn’t be done.
 I even looked into it, saw even the remote map file didn’t support it and wrote a blog post titled “Using Multiple BCF2000’s Can’t Be Done”.
 Miguel Catalão then left a comment on how it could be done and recorded a video just for this post.